min2ha/ukwa-site/content/target/35393/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Bromley First World War : Caring for the casualties of the First World War in Bromley

 A borough wide project exploring how the people of Bromley cared for both combatant and non combatant casualties of the Great War.